Overview

 Degrees & Courses

-The AJ Program offers two Associate degrees, two Associate degrees for Transfer, one Certificate of Achievement, and several courses.
+The AJ Program offers two Associate degrees, two Associate Degrees for Transfer, one Certificate of Achievement, and several courses.
 Degrees and courses are curated to prepare a student’s academic or career goals in law, social justice, non-profit, or the private sector.
 We are confident you will find a degree and/or course of interest and will enjoy the many options available in the program.

 Degrees